• Skip to primary navigation

 • Prep time does not include steps that are already accounted for in the ingredient list, e.g. sliced beef, cut vegetables, etc.

-• Avoid lean beef because it can become tough when pressure cooked.
-It is also important to make sure the beef is trimmed of fat and is sliced very thin.
+• Try and slice the beef very thinly.
 That allows it to cook up tender in the time it takes to cook the noodles.
 If it isn’t cut thin, you can end up with tough meat.

 • * If there’s still liquid left, you can use the Saute function to allow the liquid to evaporate.